sjofna/GitHubifycode/User_guide_edited.md

 When `method = "subfraction"`, the model is based on a study by [Khaboushan et al. (2018)](https://www.sciencedirect.com/science/article/pii/S0167198718308031) and utilizes fine sand and very fine sand subfractions to determine the angle of internal friction.
 When using this method the friction angle (FA) $= 1.40 + 0.0001 \times (\mathrm fineSand^2) + 0.0001 * (\mathrm very Fine Sand^2)$.

-The GMD is based off of the methods proposed by [Luvai et al., (2022)](https://onlinelibrary.wiley.com/doi/full/10.1155/2022/2122554) for calculating the angle of internal friction.
+The GMD is based off of the methods proposed by [Luvai et al. (2022)](https://onlinelibrary.wiley.com/doi/full/10.1155/2022/2122554) for calculating the angle of internal friction.
 With this method FA becomes $( 1.43 + 1.23 \times \mathrm GMD )$ with GMD being $(\mathrm sand * log10(D_{sand}) + silt * log10(D_{silt}) + clay * log10(D_{clay}) )$.
 The D values used in the model are the the mean grain size of each particle category defined by the USDA and are defined in the table below.